 Izzy’s primary instructors include René Izquierdo, Adam Holzman and Nicolò Spera.
-She has performed in masterclasses for LAGQ, Marco Tamayo, Antigoni Goni, Gohar Vardanyan and Marc Teicholz.
+She has performed in masterclasses for LAGQ, Marco Tamayo, Paul Galbraith, Antigoni Goni, Gohar Vardanyan and Marc Teicholz.
 Other mentors include Lorenzo Micheli and Matteo Mela from Solo Duo.
 She is an alumni of the Aspen Music Festival and School (’22 and ’23), where studied with Sharon Isbin.

-Izzy plays on a 2017 Steven Walter guitar.
+Izzy plays on a guitar made by American luthier Steven Walter.